RetroDECK/ES-DE/INSTALL-DEV.md

 Each rule supports multiple entry tags which are tried in the order that they are defined in the file.

-The %EMUPATH% and %ESPATH% variables can also be used inside the entry tags, making for quite powerful find rules.
+The %ESPATH% variable can be used inside the staticpath rules and both the %EMUPATH% and %ESPATH% variables can be used inside the corepath rules.

-The tilde symbol `~` is supported and will expand to the user home directory.
+The tilde symbol `~` is supported for the staticpath and corepath rules and will expand to the user home directory.
 Be aware that if ES-DE has been started with the --home command line option, the home directory is considered to be whatever path was passed as an argument to that option.
+The same is true if using a portable.txt file.

+All these options combined makes it possible to create quite powerful find rules.

 For reference, here are also example es_find_rules.xml files for macOS and Windows: